-The mission of the Northeast Big Data Innovation Hub is to build and strengthen partnerships.
-Great partnerships cannot rest on a foundation of inequality; they must work to advance equity and accessibility for all partners, of all backgrounds.
-That’s why building a diverse, equitable, inclusive, and accessible community is central to the work of the Hub.
-The Northeast Big Data Innovation Hub is committed to advancing opportunities for those who have been underserved in the data science field, including from the perspective of racial and social equity and fairness, and for individuals with differing abilities.
+The mission of the Northeast Big Data Innovation Hub (NEBDHub) is to build and strengthen partnerships.
+Great partnerships cannot rest on a foundation of inequality; they must advance equity and accessibility for all partners, of all backgrounds.
+That’s why building a diverse, equitable, inclusive, and accessible community is central to the work of the NEBDHub.
+The NEBDHub is committed to advancing opportunities for those who have been underserved in the data science field, including from the perspective of racial and social equity and fairness, and for individuals with differing abilities.

 We realize our commitment to Diversity, Equity, Inclusion, and Accessibility through mutual collaboration, proactive outreach, and inclusivity by design.
 Our goal every day is to do better than we have done before.